mehmetbarisyaman/React-Navigation-Guard/README.md

 ## Prerequisites

 This package requires:
-- React 16.8.0 or higher (for hooks support)
+- React 16.8.0 or higher (for hooks support) - **✅ React 19 compatible**
-- react-router-dom 5.0.0 or higher
+- react-router-dom 6.0.0 or higher

 ## Basic Usage